Thomas P. Lynch

 Thomas P. Lynch, a poet and funeral director with roots in Ireland and Michigan, combined reflections on life and death with tributes to two recently deceased Irish poets when he spoke at Notre Dame on September 9, 2016.
-The occasion was the Cushwa Center’s annual Hibernian Lecture, focused this year on the genius of Seamus Heaney and Dennis O’Driscoll, considered from Lynch’s distinct perspective as an Irish-American writer who deals professionally with death and dying.
-He honored the two masters of multiple genres, who died in 2013 and 2012 respectively, by recalling their inspiration for his own writing.
+The occasion was the Cushwa Center’s annual Hibernian Lecture, focused this year on the work of Seamus Heaney and Dennis O’Driscoll, both of whom Lynch considered from his perspective as an Irish-American writer who deals professionally with death and dying.
+He honored the two masters of multiple genres, who died in 2013 and 2012, respectively, by recalling their inspiration for his own writing.

-Lynch echoed their stories about solidarity in difficult journeys, relevant to the experiences of Irish immigrant families in the United States, through a lyrical lecture and poetry reading titled “Shoulder and Shovelwork: Dead Poets and Eschatologies.”
-He explained the title’s inspiration: Seamus Heaney’s promise to work in words with the same diligence he had observed in his father’s work with the soil.
+Lynch echoed their stories about solidarity in difficult journeys, relevant to the experiences of Irish immigrant families in the United States, through a lecture and poetry reading titled “Shoulder and Shovelwork: Dead Poets and Eschatologies.”
+He explained the title’s inspiration in terms of Seamus Heaney’s promise to work in words with the same diligence he had observed in his father’s work with the soil.

-Lynch has taught in a graduate writing program at the University of Michigan, the Candler School of Theology at Emory University, and a mortuary science curriculum at Wayne State University.
-He himself has written about such things as the dignity and difficulties of immigrants’ travels, although his lecture drew more on his work as a Milford, Michigan, funeral director called to honor the joys and brokenness revealed when a life ends.
+Lynch himself has written about such things as the dignity and difficulties of immigrants’ travels.
+September’s lecture, however, drew more on his work as a funeral director called to honor the joys and brokenness revealed when a life ends.
 He was a National Book Award finalist in 1987 for his first book of poems about living and dying, Skating with Heather Grace.
-One of his books of essays, The Undertaking: Life Studies from the Dismal Trade, inspired a 2007 “Frontline” program of the same name.
-The PBS production won an Emmy for best art and culture documentary.
+One of his books of essays, The Undertaking: Life Studies from the Dismal Trade, inspired a 2007 “Frontline” documentary of the same name.
+The PBS production won an Emmy award for best art and culture documentary.

 Lynch also looked back to the Christmas Eve death of Dennis O’Driscoll, with whom he had a 25-year friendship.
-O’Driscoll was “Ireland’s most bookish man,” one of the country’s “under-celebrated” poets, and the best biographer of Heaney, Lynch said.
-He decided to travel to O’Driscoll’s funeral partly because he had read that Heaney once made his way to the funeral of a writer who had influenced him.
+O’Driscoll was “Ireland’s most bookish man,” one of the country’s “undercelebrated” poets, and the best biographer of Heaney, Lynch said.
+He decided to travel to O’Driscoll’s funeral partly because he had read that Heaney once journeyed a long way to the funeral of a writer who had influenced him.

-“The witness of Dennis’s burial, the witness of Seamus’s burial, drew in me a catch in the breath that I still have not let go of,” Lynch commented.
+“The witness of Dennis’ burial, the witness of Seamus’s burial, drew in me a catch in the breath that I still have not let go of,” Lynch said.